expectedparrot/edsl/docs/coop.rst

 Uploading
 ^^^^^^^^^

-There are 2 methods for posting objects to the Coop:
+There are 2 methods for uploading/posting an object to the Coop:

-**Directly**

-From your workspace:

-* Call the `push()` method on an object
+1. Calling the `push()` method on the object directly
+2. Calling the `create()` method on a `Coop` client object and passing it the object

-* Optionally pass `description` and/or `visibility` parameters: `public`, `private` or `unlisted` (default) (these can be changed at any time)
+You can optionally pass a `description` and/or `visibility` parameter at the same time: `public`, `private` or `unlisted` (default).
+These can be changed at any time.

+**Direct method**
-Here we post the example object that is provided with the `QuestionMultipleChoice` class:
+Here we post a question object by calling the `push()` method on it:

 .. code-block:: python

-  from edsl import QuestionMultiplechoice
+  from edsl import QuestionMultipleChoice

   q = QuestionMultipleChoice.example()
   q.push()

-This will return information about the object that has been posted, including the URL for viewing it at the Coop and the `uuid` for the object which you can use to access it later:
+This will return information about the object that has been posted, including the URL for viewing it at the Coop web app and the `uuid` for the object which you can use to access it later.
+We can see that the object is `unlisted` by default:

 .. code-block:: text